linoba/melanoma-classification/Readme.md

 5. Make sure that the path to your datafolder is set to the path you copied above with the suffix "/data/"
 6. Run your tests

+## Weight files

+Our best result with file 4_10.h5 can be found here: www.dominikmorgen.de/data/dl/4_110epochs.zip

 # Cats_and_dogs